sync-for-science/reference-stack-docker/README.md

 # Docker reference stack

-This repository provides a [https://www.docker.com/](Docker)-based technology stack, comprised of many components which together emulate a research application and an electronic health record vendor.
-These components can be used as reference implementations for developers who wish to develop a research application that consumes electronic health record data from participants, or for EHR vendors who are exploring implementing the [https://smarthealthit.org/](SMART Health IT platform).
+This repository provides a [Docker](https://www.docker.com/)-based technology stack, comprised of many components which together emulate a research application and an electronic health record vendor.
+These components can be used as reference implementations for developers who wish to develop a research application that consumes electronic health record data from participants, or for EHR vendors who are exploring implementing the [SMART Health IT platform](https://smarthealthit.org/).

 ## Getting started

-### Clone the repository
+### Cloning the repository

-The stack makes heavy use of [https://git-scm.com/docs/git-submodule](git submodules), so one extra step is required:
+The stack makes heavy use of [git submodules](https://git-scm.com/docs/git-submodule), so one extra step is required:

     $ git clone https://github.com/sync-for-science/reference-stack-docker
     ...